pola-rs/polars-book/user_guide/src/howcani/apply/udfs.md

 {{#include ../../outputs/udfs/output1.txt}}
 ```

-There are a few gotchas however, due to the fact `Polars` `Series` can only contain a
+However there are a few gotchas due to the fact `Polars` `Series` can only contain a
 single datatype.

 In the `.apply()` method above we did not specify the datatype the `Series` should